 Will My Personal Injury Settlement Be Taxable?

-If you file a lawsuit for a personal injury caused by someone else in West Palm Beach, the settlement you receive typically won’t be taxable by the government.
+If you file a lawsuit for a personal injury caused by someone else, the settlement you receive typically won’t be taxable by the government.
 Your nontaxable settlement funds include compensation for both your economic and non-economic damages.
 Although this general rule applies to most personal injury claims in Florida, there are some exceptions to the rule you should be aware of.

 If you need help assessing whether your settlement is taxable, you can seek advice from a West Palm Beach personal injury lawyer from The Law Offices of Casey D. Shomo.
 Our team can also help you win the maximum settlement amount possible if you’ve been injured and want to take legal action.